maialenz/CookBook/TESTING.md

 ## Bugs

- The biggest problem found when carrying this test was that the message box was too short, so I changed the column size on the base.html from s6 to s10.
-The same way, the welcome card on the profile, the h4 font size was too large, so I added it to a media query for small screen sizes.
+- When testing on smallest sizes (galaxy fold on Chrome Dev Tools) I noticed that the message box was too short for the message, and it showed in multiple lines, showing only one word per line.
+To fix this, I changed the column size on the base.html from s6 to s10.
+This fixed the issue.

+- Similar to the issue before, the welcome card on the profile, the h4 font size was too large, so I added it to a media query for small screen sizes.
+This fixed the issue

+- When testing the delete button, I noticed only the first item of the list was been removed instead of the one I was selecting.
+I checked the id, but the issue was that I used the same modal twice, without changing the id on the modal.
+So the iteration was only counting the first delete, and not targetting the ObjectId.
+    - To fix this I added {{ loop.index }} in all sections where the modal was present.
+This fixed the issue.

+- When adding the full_recipe(), the page was rendering with no information on the fields.
+    - I noticed I missed the underscore to the id ({_id: 'ObjectId'}) on the dictionary.
+    - Fixing this error fixed the issue.

+- When adding the background to the body, this would only show over the rest of the elements.
+    - To fix this i used  body::before.
+    - I did not use this at the end and instead I used a background and styling provided by [Hero Patterns](https://www.heropatterns.com/)